groupdocs-annotation-cloud/GroupDocs.Annotation-Products/english/annotation/nodejs/_index.md

           ```
       # more_feature_loop
       - title: "Support for Numerous Annotation Types"
         content: "Using GroupDocs.Annotation Cloud SDK for Node.js, you can work with diverse types of annotations.
-The ‎two basic types are; Text Annotations and Figure Annotations.‎
+The two basic types are; Text Annotations and Figure Annotations.

-        While using text-based annotation, you can add text comments to selected text; highlight which text ‎should be replaced with what, hide confidential text using text redaction, highlight text with ‎strikethroughs/underlines, and add sticky notes with rich text.‎
+        While using text-based annotation, you can add text comments to selected text; highlight which text should be replaced with what, hide confidential text using text redaction, highlight text with strikethroughs/underlines, and add sticky notes with rich text.

-        While working with figure annotations, you can add notes to an area highlighted with a rectangle (Area ‎Annotation), add notes to any point in the document (Point Annotation), hide confidential parts of an ‎image or text (Area Redaction), draw freehand lines and shapes (Polyline), arrows pointing to an ‎object (Pointer/Arrow), create text-based watermark overlays (Watermark), and measure the ‎distance between any objects in a document (Distance Annotation).‎"
+        While working with figure annotations, you can add notes to an area highlighted with a rectangle (Area Annotation), add notes to any point in the document (Point Annotation), hide confidential parts of an image or text (Area Redaction), draw freehand lines and shapes (Polyline), arrows pointing to an object (Pointer/Arrow), create text-based watermark overlays (Watermark), and measure the distance between any objects in a document (Distance Annotation)."

       # more_feature_loop
       - title: "Easy Customization"
         content: "GroupDocs.Annotation Cloud SDK for Node.js is 100% tested and out of the box running.
-The SDK is open ‎source and has an MIT license.
-You can use it, and even customize it for absolutely free of charge.‎"
+The SDK is open source and has an MIT license.
+You can use it, and even customize it for absolutely free of charge."
       # more_feature_loop
       - title: "Interactive API Explorer"
-        content: "Using our Swagger based API explorer; you can try out GroupDocs.Annotation Cloud SDK for Node.js ‎right away in your browser.
-This interactive API explorer gives you information about all the resources ‎that the API offers.
-You can also try your desired operation by interactively providing required ‎parameters.‎"
+        content: "Using our Swagger based API explorer; you can try out GroupDocs.Annotation Cloud SDK for Node.js right away in your browser.
+This interactive API explorer gives you information about all the resources that the API offers.
+You can also try your desired operation by interactively providing required parameters."

 ############################# Support ############################